AHTOH2001/iTechArt_internship/reports/6 week report/README.md

 - Ended up preparation of repositories and closed two pull requests: one is yesterday's about preparations, and the other one is about Json Web Token implementation (actually the last one is not absolutely closed, but very close to the closing :) ).
 And in udemy course I started the redux theme.
 (7 hours)

+### Friday 20.08

+- Started working with the frontend side of the project.
+By the way I decided to name project "FrontieBontie", I hope mentor would not mind 😝.
+Anyway, that day I whole day tried to implement log in mechanism, still not done, but some progress had already been done.
+And in particular created simple log in page, throught which request can be sent to the backend (7 hours)